 Residents can help shape the 2015-2016 Proposed Budget

 Last year, community engagement was an important factor in operating budget issues including converting turf to wildflowers and native grasses; planning for the future of O.J.
 Watson Park; and keeping other programs intact, such as the Wichita Police Department mounted unit and air patrol.
-During the May 21 social media town hall, there were more than 100,000 views, and more than 1,000 actively participated by posting comments, sharing posts, or liking comments.
-The most active topics were about removing and replanting trees, and bike path maintenance.
+During last year’s town halls, 671 social media comments were received, with more than 66,000 page views.

 The Social Media Town Hall meeting will address the annual expenditures in the operating budget.
 Potential topics including animal control services, snow removal, street and pathway maintenance, citizen engagement, and the use of technology to better serve and engage more residents.

 The City’s budget totals more than $500 million.
 City services funded by the budget include Police, Fire, Parks and Recreation, Street and Building Maintenance, and Water Utilities.
 The 2015-2016 Proposed Budget is scheduled to be presented on July 15.
 The City Council will take final action on the budget on August 12.
 The attached Budget Calendar includes important dates in the budget development process.